11 Sources

 Copy Link

-Google unveiled Gemini 3.1 Flash-Lite, its most cost-efficient AI model in the Gemini 3 series, priced at just $0.25 per million input tokens.
-The model delivers 2.5X faster time to first answer token and 45% increase in output speed compared to its predecessor, while introducing adjustable Thinking Levels that let developers control reasoning intensity for different tasks.
+Google unveiled Gemini 3.1 Flash Lite, its fastest and most cost-efficient AI model designed for high-volume developer workloads.
+Priced at $0.25 per 1M input tokens, the model delivers 2.5x faster time to first token than its predecessor while introducing adjustable Thinking Levels that let developers balance speed with reasoning depth for real-time applications.

-Google today launched Gemini 3.1 Flash-Lite, positioning it as the fastest and most cost-efficient AI model in the Gemini 3 series.
-Available in preview through Google AI Studio and Vertex AI, the model targets high-volume developer workloads that demand instant responses without sacrificing quality
+Google has launched Gemini 3.1 Flash Lite, positioning it as the fastest and most cost-efficient AI model in its Gemini 3 series

 1